 These coconut flour cookies with chocolate chips have the perfect texture and taste just like traditional chocolate chip cookies!
-This recipe is paleo with a vegan option and can also be made low-carb.
+This recipe is paleo with a vegan option and can also be made keto.

 So it seems like people are loving the coconut flour brownies I posted a few weeks ago.
 All the reviews have been super positive so go check them out if you need convincing!

 I’ve been asked for an all coconut flour version of my chocolate chip paleo cookies pretty much since I first posted them and I’ve always said there was no way to sub coconut flour for the almond flour.
 Which is true.
 Kind of!